-With the Cassini High Gain Antenna (HGA) pointed at Earth, coherent X-band and Kaband tracking data were acquired around the Titan Closest Approach (C/A) period to determine Titan's gravity field and its tidal variations.
+With the Cassini High Gain Antenna (HGA) pointed at Earth, coherent X-band and Ka-band tracking data were acquired around the Titan Closest Approach (C/A) period to determine Titan's gravity field and its tidal variations.
 The DSN provided the uplink signal, which was then received by the Cassini spacecraft, and retransmitted to the ground.
 The gravity data are critical for:

-- 1. assessing the presence of a global subsurface ocean by measuring the short-period changes of the gravity field induced by Saturn's tidal field (eccentricity tides); - 2. determining the geoid and the presence of large scale gravity anomalies; - 3. determine the rheology of the icy crust by correlative analysis with altimetric data.
+- (1) assessing the presence of a global subsurface ocean by measuring the short-period changes of the gravity field induced by Saturn's tidal field (eccentricity tides); - (2) determining the geoid and the presence of large scale gravity anomalies; - (3) determining the rheology of the icy crust by correlative analysis with altimetric data.